Give it to God – 6 Powerful Ways to Let Go and Let God Handle It

 - What ways have you struggled to trust when you are in wilderness times?

-- How did you overcome that desire to hold onto the wheel?
+- How did you overcome that desire to hold onto the wheel and find rest in Him?

-- How did you let go and let God handle it?
+- How did you let go of control and offer your body AND your mind as a living sacrifice and let the Lord handle things?

 - How did trusting God help you the next time you faced difficulties?

-- Did it help to strengthen your faith?
+- Did it help to strengthen your faith for every good work?